On this page:

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please read the Medication Guide for WELIREG, including additional important information on the above warning about harm to an unborn baby, and discuss it with your doctor.
+Please read the accompanying Medication Guide for WELIREG, including an important warning about harm to an unborn baby, and discuss it with your doctor.
 The physician Prescribing Information also is available.